yalmip/yalmip.github.io/_posts/examples/2016-09-17-decayrate.md

 ````
 Alternatively, we could just as well have picked the lower bound as 0, it would only mean that we would have to run the bisection algorithm for a couple more iterations.

 We now find an upper bound on the decay-rate by doubling \\(t\\) until the problem is infeasible.
 To find out if the problem is infeasible, we check the field **problem** in the solution structure.
-The meaning of this variable is explained in the help text for the command [yalmiperror].
+The meaning of this variable is explained in the help text for the command [yalmiperror](/command/yalmiperror).
 Infeasibility has been detected by the solver if the value is 1.
 To reduce the amount of information written on the screen, we run the solver in a completely silent mode.
 This can be accomplished by using the verbose and warning options in [sdpsettings](/command/sdpsettings).

 ````matlab
 t_upper = t_lower*2;